imanuelgittens/ModDev/communicating_effectively/getting_started/exercise1.md

 >Life here is a mix between Quiet Island Life and Non Stop Partying!

 It is festive and we have a very laid back culture.
-We have people of all races who love to party and have a good time. (*A  lot of people go way overboard with the partying. lol*).Our annual Carnival attracts thousands of visitors every year - it's the biggest carnival in the Caribbean and the self proclaimed "Greatest Show on Earth".
+We have people of all races who love to party and have a good time. (*A  lot of people go way overboard with the partying. lol*).
+Our annual Carnival attracts thousands of visitors every year - it's the biggest carnival in the Caribbean and the self proclaimed "Greatest Show on Earth".
 We have beautiful beaches and there is a ferry that transports you across to Tobago that has even better beaches than Trinidad.
-Since their is so much micture between races and cultures, we also get to enjoy food from all over the world right here. :)
+Since their is so much mixture between races and cultures, we also get to enjoy food from all over the world right here. :)

 >Of course with good also comes bad.